agrc/gis.utah.gov/_posts/2020-11-10-covid-testing-sites-map-resources-relationships.md

 Because our data source is a [hosted feature layer](https://doc.arcgis.com/en/arcgis-online/reference/feature-layers.htm) in ArcGIS Online, we can use a single, unified dataset for multiple purposes.
 We have a private view for editing that allows either us or the Dept. of Health to update the data or add new sites.
 We also have the public version (linked at the beginning of this section) used by the map and publicly available to anyone else who wants it.
 We don't have to worry about changes propagating through different copies.

-As a feature service, our data set can also be accessed programmatically via it's [REST](https://developers.arcgis.com/rest/) endpoint.
+As a feature service, our data set can also be accessed programmatically via its [REST](https://developers.arcgis.com/rest/) endpoint.
 This enabled Twenty Labs to scrape our data on a regular interval for their app, and has also allowed the coronavirus.utah.gov website folks from the Dept. of Technology Services  to create a [list-based view](https://coronavirus.utah.gov/covid-testing-locations-list) of the testing site data.
 They were able to put this interactive app together in just a few days because they can call the REST API directly with a simple HTTP request.
 They didn't have to learn any new frameworks, and they don't have to worry about maintaining their own version of the data.

 ### Scaling